 The natural world is a wondrous thing.
-We’re so lucky that one of the world’s largest flying birds, the Dalmatian Pelican, with its 3m wide wingspan, is a resident species at our base, Lake Skadar.
+We’re lucky to have one of the world’s largest flying birds, the Dalmatian Pelican, with its 3m wide wingspan, as a resident species at our base, Lake Skadar.
 These giants of the sky take centre stage whenever we catch a glimpse, whether it’s on the school run or out on tour.

 In the Springtime, pelicans can often be spotted fishing and feeding by the lake’s main settlement, Virpazar.
 We had an incredible chance meeting with a group of 22 just the other day as Ben and I edged our kayak through the rushes by Virpazar port.
 There they were, quietly bobbing on the water, surrounded by more than a hundred of their fishing buddies, the Pygmy Cormorant.
 Watching them reminded us what an amazing place we adopted as our home 13 years ago.
 Back then, though, spotting Dalmatian Pelican anywhere outside their remote breeding area just didn’t happen.
 Numbers were seriously depleted, with the species classified as endangered on IUCN’s red list.